AdobeDocs/experience-manager-cloud-service.en/help/Publish-Assets-to-AEM-and-Dynamic-Media.md

 ---
 title: Quick Publish to AEM and Dynamic Media
 description: Quick Publish is a feature in the new UI or assets view.
-This feature gives flexibility to users to either qucik publish to AEM and Dynamic media simultaneously or individually .
+This feature gives flexibility to users to either quick publish to AEM and Dynamic media simultaneously or individually .
 This means that after selecting assets and folders users can choose to publish to Dynamic Media or Publish to AEM.
-Hence we can say, Quick publish feature equips the new UI to publish assets and folders to Dynamic Media and AEM.
+Quick publish feature equips the new UI to publish assets and folders to Dynamic Media and AEM.
 ---

 # Publish Assets to AEM and Dynamic Media{#Publish-Assets-to-AEM-and-Dynamic-Media}